nebulahh/log-analyser/README.md

 ---

-I purposely hid the lambda function name
+Hiding the function is an added security